chihacknight/chihacknight.org/_posts/blog/2015-09-28-meet-team-chi-hack-night.md

 **Why did you join Chi Hack Night?**

-Derek Eder started the Chi Hack Night because he needed a place to work on civic tech projects outside my 9-5 job.
-Civic tech is  now his 9-5 job so he go to it to talk to amazing people and scheme about new projects.
+I started the Chi Hack Night because I needed a place to work on civic tech projects outside my 9-5 job.
+Now, civic tech **is** my 9-5 job, so I go to talk to amazing people and scheme about new projects.

 **What are you presenting at the Summit?**

-Derek will be presenting with Adam and Claire on the panel [Communicating with Citizens Using Data Visualization](https://www.codeforamerica.org/summit/schedule/#breakout_123) where he'll be **debuting a new project**.
+I will be presenting with Adam and Claire on the panel [Communicating with Citizens Using Data Visualization](https://www.codeforamerica.org/summit/schedule/#breakout_123) where I'll be **debuting a new project**.

-Derek will also be presenting on the civic volunteerism model we have pioneered at the Chi Hack Night, how it has evolved over time, and how others can nurture similar communities in their cities at [Lessons from Organizing Chi Hack Night](https://www.codeforamerica.org/summit/schedule/#breakout_157)
+I will also be presenting on the civic volunteerism model we have pioneered at the Chi Hack Night, how it has evolved over time, and how others can nurture similar communities in their cities at [Lessons from Organizing Chi Hack Night](https://www.codeforamerica.org/summit/schedule/#breakout_157)

  **Who are you interested in meeting?**

-Derek is interested in meeting up with all the wonderful friends he’s gotten to know in the last four years.
+I am interested in meeting up with all the wonderful friends I've gotten to know in the last four years.

 **What would you like to brag about?**

-Derek is the founder of the civic tech web development shop [DataMade](http://datamade.us) where he’s worked on numerous projects including [Large Lots](http://largelots.org) and [Chicagos Million Dollar Blocks](http://chicagosmilliondollarblocks.com/).
-This is Derek’s second year presenting at the Summit.
+I'm is the founder of the civic tech shop [DataMade](http://datamade.us), where I've worked on numerous projects including [Large Lots](http://largelots.org) and [Chicagos Million Dollar Blocks](http://chicagosmilliondollarblocks.com/).
+This is my third year attending and second year presenting at the Summit.

-Here's his presentation last year on Largelots.org with Demond Drummer.
+Here's my presentation last year on Largelots.org with Demond.

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/ZR5JMxp-ejw" frameborder="0" allowfullscreen></iframe>

 **What is your favorite Chicago food?**

-Derek’s favorite Chicago food was deep dish pizza, but after years of having deep dish every Tuesday he now favors empanadas.
+It was deep dish pizza, but after years of having deep dish every Tuesday I now favor empanadas.

 ## [Adam Hecktman](https://twitter.com/AdamHecktman)